beharmon/obsidian0xgarden/src/site/notes/digital/10-19 personal/10 medical/10.02 long covid/04 letter to val.md

 {"dg-publish":true,"permalink":"/digital/10-19-personal/10-medical/10-02-long-covid/04-letter-to-val/","noteIcon":""}
 ---

 5/4/2023

 VAL PLAN
 get a toothless letter

 Continue with Diagnosis

-Once I get a diagnosis, Go for the ADA WFH where do i service?j
+IF I get a diagnosis, Go for the ADA WFH

-crippling sympathetic new stimulation.
+crippling sympathetic to new stimulation.
-WAKE up =h ON
+WAKE up = ON

 ## LETTER